Rob McKee: Education

 Fluently bilingual in English and French, his education includes a Bachelor of Laws from Université de Moncton, a Bachelor of Applied Management in Accounting from the University of New Brunswick in Saint John, a Diploma in Accounting from the New Brunswick Community College and a high school diploma from the Athol Murray College of Notre Dame in Wilcox, Saskatchewan.

 Political career

 Prior to his election in the legislature, he served as a city councillor for Moncton City Council, elected in 2016.

+McKee became Leader of the Official Opposition in the New Brunswick legislature after the election of Susan Holt as New Brunswick Liberal Party leader in September 2022, since Holt did not yet have a seat in the legislature.
+In April 2023 Holt won a by-election and became a member of the legislature, which enabled her to take the post of Leader of the Official Opposition in May.

-Currently the Leader of the Official Opposition and critic for Health, Rob McKee has also held the critic portfolios for Justice and Attorney General and Finance and Treasury Board.
+McKee has held the critic portfolios for Health, Justice and Attorney General and Finance and Treasury Board.
 Also a lawyer, he practiced at Fowler Law in Moncton.

+McKee was re-elected in the 2024 general election.
+On November 1, 2024, it was announced that he was placed in cabinet as Minister of Justice, Attorney General, and Minister responsible for Addictions and Mental Health Services.

 Personal life

 He is married to Tara (Pobihushchy) McKee with two children, Michael and Anna.

-Rob McKee is a third generation McKee to be elected to the New Brunswick Legislature as his father and grandfather were both Members of the Legislative Assembly.
+McKee is a third generation McKee to be elected to the New Brunswick Legislature as his father and grandfather were both Members of the Legislative Assembly.
 Michael McKee represented Moncton North from 1974 to 1993 and Killeen McKee represented Kent from 1940 to 1950.